Choose an on-ramp

 DNS locations are a collection of DNS endpoints which can be mapped to physical entities such as offices, homes, or data centers.

-The fastest way to start filtering DNS queries from a location is by changing the DNS resolvers at the router.
-Alternatively, you can on-ramp devices or specific applications via DNS over HTTPS or DNS over TLS.
+The fastest way to start filtering DNS queries from a location is by changing the DNS resolvers at the router or updating the upstream resolution to Cloudflare DNS resolution endpoints.
+This can also be accomplished from individual devices, or an network or subnet which sets resolver IPs for clients via DHCP.

 For more information on setting up DNS locations, refer to Add locations.